Children’s author Josh Langley is a guru when it comes to how to be creative and let go of your fears. How do I know this? Well, he helped me.

-I met Josh Langley at the 2016 Margaret River Readers and Writers Festival, where we were both participating authors.
-Josh and I met at a dinner put on for the authors and, to be honest, I don’t even remember what we talked about.
 When I met Josh, and his partner Andy, I’d been invited to the festival as a poet.
 I talked at events about the suburban roots in my poetry, and read my work at a few different libraries.
 When I approached Josh for this blog post, I did so as a novelist.
-I’m currently editing the first draft of my first novel, and I have a lot of questions.
-For me, it made sense to turn to Josh.
+I’m currently editing the first draft of my novel, and I’ve let my inner critic do an awful lot of talking.
+Given Josh’s latest book is on overcoming fear and learning to be creative, it made sense to turn to him for some advice.

 Josh has published six books and recently won the 2018 ABIA (Australian Book Industry Award) Small Publisher’s Children’s Book of the Year.
 He has two children’s books that I’m particularly keen on; Being You is Enough and It’s OK to feel the way you do.
 His seventh book, Find Your Creative Mojo: How to overcome fear, procrastination and self doubt to express your true self is due to come out in September/October.